bolrog/d2dx/README.md

 ## Donations

-D2DX is free software, but if you enjoy the project and want to donate, here's how.
+D2DX is free software, but if you enjoy the project and want to donate, [click here](https://commerce.coinbase.com/checkout/13ed8fc7-d7f3-428c-b834-ab7bd6501db7).

-Bitcoin: 39PdFKeGCDF7t56aumUwe2HCvNCpu88EqR

-(Working on setting up something more practical.)

 ## Recent release history